lapicidae/vdr-epg-daemon/root/usr/local/bin/README.md

 * **Time Range Scraping:** Supports scraping for a specific start date or for a configurable number of days from the current date.

-* **Caching:** Utilizes a custom in-memory and file-based caching system to store fetched HTML content and processed JSON data, which significantly reduces the number of live requests and increases scraping speed on repeated runs.
-Supports cache revalidation and cache clearing.
+* **Enhanced Caching:** Utilizes a custom in-memory and file-based caching system to store fetched HTML content and processed JSON data, which significantly reduces the number of live requests and increases scraping speed on repeated runs.
+Supports cache revalidation, proactive cache cleanup, and cache clearing.

 * **Parallel Processing:** Uses a thread pool to concurrently fetch schedules for channels and days, significantly reducing overall scraping time.